glin18/glin18/README.md

 - 🔭 Self-taught developer that's learning everyday!

-- 🌱 I use React and Django at work
+- 🌱 I use react and django at work

 - 🌱 Been learning web3 development with solidity/hardhat